vdourson2/markdown-to-html/README.md

 # markdown-to-html
-Becode exercise : first steps in HTML : convert markdown to HTML
+Becode exercise : first steps in HTML and CSS: convert markdown to HTML with some CSS.

 ## Briefing
-Convert a personal profile page created in Markdown ([mardown-challenge ](https://github.com/vdourson2/markdown-challenge) repository) to HTML.
+Convert a personal profile page created in Markdown ([mardown-challenge ](https://github.com/vdourson2/markdown-challenge) repository) to HTML and CSS.

 [Instructions](https://github.com/becodeorg/CRL-KELLER-6/tree/main/1.TRAIL/1.The-Field/4.HTML-CSS) for the exercise.